I often get asked “what are you most excited about in the future of data science?”

 Improved usability in programming languages and tools.
 A lot of this growth comes not from novel methods in statistics, machine learning, or AI, but rather from improvements in making existing methods more usable.
 One notable example is the pandas package in Python, which structures data into an object called a DataFrame that allows for powerful and intuitive analyses.

 Pandas is focused on making existing methods of data transformation more intuitive.
 As pandas creator Wes McKinney shared in an interview in Quartz, “it enables people to analyze and work with data who are not expert computer scientists.
 You still have to write code, but it’s making the code intuitive and accessible.
 It helps people move beyond just using Excel for data analysis.”
 Pandas forms the backbone of DataCamp’s Data Scientist with Python track.

 Within the R language, the tidyverse offers an similarly exciting revolution in usability.
 It’s a collection of packages that are designed to make data transformation, visualization, and modeling easier.
 As I’ve , I’ve found the tidyverse remarkably intuitive for introducing methods of data visualization to beginners, and analyses confirm it’s among the fastest growing parts of the R ecosystem.

 Better education.
 The expansion of activity in data science programming languages comes from new people joining the community, either from other areas of software engineering or from entirely different careers.
 That means that part of the data science revolution is not just in how those tools are built, but how they’re taught.

-Our interactive courses at DataCamp have taught hundreds of thousands of people how to analyze and visualize data, including many who have never programmed before.
+Our interactive data science courses at DataCamp have taught hundreds of thousands of people how to analyze and visualize data, including many who have never programmed before.
 Making the learning curve easier is a critical part of making data science more democratic.